-3. The appointee, if to be renewed, shall signify, in writing, his/her intention to accept or reject appointment not later than two weeks following notice of appointment.
-Said notice shall be by first class mail sent to the appointee’s mailing address on file with the College, it being the sole responsibility of the employee to keep the College informed of his/her current mailing address.
+3. The appointee, if to be renewed, shall signify, in writing, their intention to accept or reject appointment not later than two weeks following notice of appointment.
+Said notice shall be by first class mail sent to the appointee’s mailing address on file with the College, it being the sole responsibility of the employee to keep the College informed of their current mailing address.
 In the event that the appointee fails to respond to the notice of appointment within the two week period, the College shall send a second notice to the appointee by registered or certified mail –-return receipt requested.
-Absent good cause shown, an appointee’s failure to submit his/her written statement of intention within two weeks following the College’s mailing of the second notice of appointment shall be deemed rejection of such appointment.
+Absent good cause shown, an appointee’s failure to submit their written statement of intention within two weeks following the College’s mailing of the second notice of appointment shall be deemed rejection of such appointment.

 4.4 Credit for Term Appointment.
 An employee employed on a term appointment and thereafter employed as a probationary employee in the same or similar position shall be given a maximum of three (3) years credit against the required probationary period and, if the service is not continuous or immediately preceding the probationary appointment, it must have been rendered within five (5) years preceding the probationary appointment.

 4.5 Term Appointment.
 A term appointment is a full-time appointment to a unit position for a limited term of one (1) calendar year or less, for which continuing or career appointments are not available.

 A. Examples: The following are types of positions for which term appointments may be made: